 Really better?
 Endless plains, full of the souls of people not good enough for the paradise and not bad enough for hell?
 Eternal life in eternal boredom, without any purpose?

 The boulder was at the tip, Sisyphus needed only to push one last time.

 Just walking around, without any higher goal, without any reason, just from here to there…

 I have my marks here.
 The mountain is my challenge.

-How many times from the thousand attempts can I make it up to the last third of the hill?
+How many times from a thousand attempts can I make it up to the last third of the hill?
 Five tries to make it to the mark from the last time.

-He looked around very careful.
+He looked around very carefully.
 Nobody could see him, not even Tantalus, desperately trying to reach the fruit.

-“Oh damn it!” yelled Sisyphus.
+“Damn it!” yelled Sisyphus.
 “Have you seen that?
-So close and that little stone bugger slipped again and rolled down.
+So close.
+And that little stone bugger slipped again and rolled down.
 Well, here we go again.”

 "Things just happen.
 What the hell."